stet-stet/goct_ismir2023/README.md

 ## Preprocessing Data for osu!mania 4k dataset

-If you cannot go through the steps below, I can provide you with the .h5 files.
-However, I honestly cannot think of a stable way to transport three files that sum up to `~40GB`, so you'll have to provide me with a good way to do so.
+~~If you cannot go through the steps below, I can provide you with the .h5 files.
+However, I honestly cannot think of a stable way to transport three files that sum up to `~40GB`, so you'll have to provide me with a good way to do so.~~ (EDIT: on second thought, I am not entirely sure if this is even legal to do in my nation.
+I do not expect Korean laws to exhibit any sort of decency nor leniency, not anymore.
+Do we even have "fair use"?)

 **Prerequisite**.
 We strongly recommend that the data be organized like this.
 ```